FAQ: I have a glucose spike from literally everything. I can’t eat any carbs. What should I do?

 Glucose Increase:

-When you see a glucose rise, this is your body's response to the carb load in the meal.
-There are a few factors that can impact how your body handles the carb load within a given meal.
+When you see a glucose rise, amongst other factors (i.e. sleep, exercise, stress), this is your body's response to the carb load in the meal.
+Many factors can impact how your body handles the carb load within a given meal.
+Here are some things we typically see:

 Glucose slope: